Open the door to your dream home

 Whether you’re buying your first home, moving across town or looking for a larger place for your family, KeyPoint offers a variety of mortgage options with competitive rates.
 Our experienced lending team will explain the features of each loan and assist you during the application process.

-If you want the security of knowing your interest rate and monthly payment will stay the same for the life of the loan, consider our Fixed-Rate Mortgage.
+- Fixed-rate loans: Offers long-term financial stability, as your interest rate and monthly payment will stay the same over the length of the loan.

 - Date of birth

 - Valid email address and contact phone number

 - Current home address (plus previous address, if you have lived at your current residence for less than two years)

 - Estimated market value of the property you are trying to finance

 - Name and address of current employer (plus name and address of previous employer if you have been at your current job for less than two years)

 - All credit obligations and expenses, including housing, child support, credit card payments, loan payments, etc.